 People argue over the details but miss the big picture.
 Some might get differing advice from their doctor or their trainer or their friend over social media, but you shouldn’t rely on one person’s opinion.
 The world’s foremost experts are in agreement.

 The True Health Initiative is a coalition of world-renowned and diverse experts who have come together and agreed on the simple and actionable fundamental truths about diet and health.
-These experts are the who’s who in science and nutrition—leaders in the public health space, three former Surgeon Generals, the former Chair of Nutrition at the Harvard School of Public Health, the former director of the Cleveland Clinic, and so on.
+These experts are the who’s who in science and nutrition — leaders in the public health space, three former Surgeons General, the former Chair of Nutrition at the Harvard School of Public Health, the former director of the Cleveland Clinic, and so on.
 If your doctor was going to a conference to learn about nutrition science, these are the people that he or she would learn from.